Amourspirit/python_ooo_dev_tools/tests/samples/Chart2/Chart_2_Views/README.md

 Demonstrates loading a spread sheet into Calc and dynamically inserting charts.
-There are to total of 17 different charts that can be dynamically created by this demo.
+There are a total of 17 different charts that can be dynamically created by this demo.

 A message box is display once the document has been created asking if you want to close the document.